ovalle15/EasyMatch/README.md

 ## Steps needed to run the application:
  1) Create a mongoDB instance called `treeDB`
- 2) install all packages `npm i` in the client and server side separately
+ 2) Install all packages `npm i` in the client and server side separately
  3) run the scripts below

 ## In the project client folder, you can run: